passportxyz/passport-docs/pages/building-with-passport/passport-api/composedb.md

 ## Passport on ComposeDB

-The data used by Gitcoin passport fits very well into the graph structure.
+The data used by Gitcoin Passport fits very well into the graph structure.
 There are two basic elements that Passport considers: user addresses and Stamps.
 These are nodes.
 The links between Stamps and users and edges.

 Let's say you want to know who owns a particular Stamp.
 You would identify the **node** for that Stamp and then query all the **edges** that connect the Stamp to user addresses.